 - economic expert support on general commercial legal issues and disputes.

-We work closely with clients and legal counsel, state and federal governments and competition authorities such as the Australian Competition and Consumer Commission and the New Zealand Commerce Commission.
+We work closely with clients and legal counsel, state and federal governments and competition authorities such as the Australian Competition and Consumer Commission, the New Zealand Commerce Commission and the Competition Commission of Singapore.
 Our strategic advice and technical support is based on sound economics as well as empirical techniques for quantification of value.